-Doctoral Degree Curriculum Required Courses for PhD I. Core Courses (16 credits) Core Seminar (4 credits) Research Seminar in Social & Administrative Pharmacy – (course may be taken repeatedly for credit) 732-911 1 cr.
-Core Principles (9 credits) Proseminar in Social and Administrative Pharmacy 732-622 3 cr.
-Pharmaceutical Marketing & Policy 732-713 3 cr.
-Social Organization of Pharmacy 732-714 3 cr.
+School of Pharmacy UNIVERSITY OF WISCONSIN - MADISON Doctoral Degree Curriculum New curricular requirements for the HSRP MS and PhD degrees were approved in the summer of 2017 and are expected to be followed by those who began such programs in the Fall 2017 or later.
+Current HSRP graduate students who were admitted prior to Fall 2017 may follow the former curricular requirements that existed at the time of their program entry or may choose to follow the new requirements.
+Required Courses for PhD I. Core Courses (18 credits) Core Seminar (12 credits) Research Seminar in Social & Administrative Pharmacy – (course may be taken repeatedly for credit) Note: S&A Pharm 911 is in transition and will become a 2-credit course (currently it is 1 cr).
+It is a repeatable course and will be a sequence of six themed lectures.
+PhD students will be expected to take the course six times to earn 12 credits.
+732-911 1 cr.
+Core Methods and Principles (6 credits) Research Methods for Pharmaceutical Outcomes and Policy Research 732-711 3 cr.
 Social Behavioral Theories in Pharmacy, Drug Use & Health Behavior 732-715 3 cr.
-Core Methods (3 credits) Evaluation of Pharmaceutical Services, Programs & Policy 732-711 3 cr.
 II.
-Methods of Research & Analysis (15 credits) Additional Research Methods (6 credits minimum) Select from approved list in SAS Graduate Student Handbook.
+Methods of Research & Analysis (15 credits) Research Methods (3-6 credits) Select from approved list in HSRP Graduate Student Handbook.
 6+ cr.
-Analytic Techniques (9 credits minimum) Select from approved list in SAS Graduate Student Handbook.
+Analytic Techniques (6-9 credits) Select from approved list in HSRP Graduate Student Handbook.
 9+ cr.
-Foreign Languages (History Concentration only) *Only for M.S. students choosing the History Concentration.
-Ph.D. students with a history concentration must achieve reading ability in two foreign languages and take a minimum of 3 credits in methods of research and analysis.
+Foreign Languages (History Concentration only) *Only for MS students choosing the History Concentration.
+PhD students with a history concentration must achieve reading ability in two foreign languages and take a minimum of 3 credits in methods of research and analysis.
 III.
-Specialty / Advanced Courses (19 credits) Specialty / Advanced Courses (12 credits minimum) Select in consultation with major professor.
-12+ cr.
-Graduate-level Courses or Seminars (5 credits minimum) Select in consultation with major professor 5+ cr.
+Specialty / Advanced Courses (18 credits) Non-minor Courses (9 credits minimum) Select in consultation with major professor.
+9+ cr.
+Minor Option A or Minor Option B (9 credits minimum) Select in consultation with major professor 9+ cr.
 IV.
-Research (Credits may vary) Research Research 732-990 varies Total Minimum Credits: 56 credits* * Note: Students entering the SAS PhD program following completion of a master’s degree from another institution should be aware of the Graduate School’s Minimum Graduate Residence Credit Requirement, which can be satisfied only with graduate-level courses taken as a graduate student at UW-Madison.
+Research (Credits may vary) Research Research 732-990 varies Total Minimum Credits: 51 credits* * Note: Students entering the HSRP PhD program following completion of a master’s degree from another institution should be aware of the Graduate School’s Minimum Graduate Residence Credit Requirement, which can be satisfied only with graduate-level courses taken as a graduate student at UW-Madison.
 Thirty-two (32) credits must be completed prior to achieving dissertator status and may include master’s degree credits taken at UW-Madison.
 For more information on the types of courses which are acceptable to count, see the Minimum Graduate Residence Credit Requirement of the Graduate School Academic Policies and Procedures.